- Real Parenting Who Deserves To Win P100,000? Vote For Your Favorite My Smart Parenting Story!

-Compared to last year, leptospirosis cases are up by 41% from the same January to June period, according to DOH in a release last week published June 27, 2018.
+Compared to 2017, leptospirosis cases are up by 41% from the same January to June period in 2018, according to DOH in a release last week published June 27, 2018.
 Reported cases are at 1,030 with 93 lives already lost.
 In the National Capital Region alone, there have been 38 deaths and an increase of 60%.

-“The fact na may namamatay is cause for alarm,” Health Secretary Francisco T. Duque III told Rappler.
+“The fact na may namamatay is cause for alarm,” Health Secretary Francisco T. Duque III told Rappler in 2018.
 “Yung nakakalungkot lang dito is this is a preventable disease for as long as everyone does his part,” he said.

 “If left untreated, leptospirosis may cause kidney failure, brain damage, massive internal bleeding, and death,” adds the DOH.

-The best way to prevent leptospirosis is to avoid wading in floodwaters, advised Duque, adding that for those who must, boots must be worn.
-“My advice to those who had to wade in flood these past few days is to be alert for any symptom and to seek early consultation,” he said.
+The best way to prevent leptospirosis is to avoid wading in floodwaters.
+“My advice to those who had to wade in flood these past few days is to be alert for any symptom and to seek early consultation,” advised Duque.

 Two days of fever should warrant a consultation with a doctor

 The American Academy of Pediatrics also has specific advice for leptospirosis prevention in children: